Loving-Kindness Meditation for Beginners

 Loving-kindness meditation is a secular-friendly attention practice that uses repeated goodwill phrases toward yourself and others.
 It is also called metta meditation, compassion meditation, or goodwill meditation.

-The practice is simple, but not shallow.
-You might sit on a kitchen chair, set a phone timer for five minutes, and repeat, “May I be safe.
+Before you start, keep the practice simple without making it flimsy.
+You might stand by a windowsill after watering plants, feel warm cheeks after a walk, and repeat, “May I be safe.
 May I be at ease.”
-Then you bring the same kind intention to another person.
+Then you offer that same kind intention to another person.

 This is not forced positivity.
 It does not ask you to approve of harm, deny anger, or manufacture affection for someone.
 In practice, the goal is humbler: steadier attention and a kinder pause before you speak, scroll, or snap.